Rsja12/react-pizza-client/README.md

 **React Pizza**
 ---------
-React Pizza is a simple e-commerce web application where users can choose pizzas from a menu and/or create their own, and afterwards add them to a shopping cart.
+React Pizza is an e-commerce web application where users can choose pizzas from a menu and/or create their own, and afterwards add them to a shopping cart.
 The shopping cart component allows the user to edit the cart and see the pricing update in real time.

 **Motivation**
 ---------